mscgenjs/mscgenjs-cli/README.md

     -l --license             Display license and exit
 ```

-Writing to stdout currently only works for non-graphical output formats
-(mscgen, msgenny, xu, dot, doxygen, json) and svg.

 ### Basic use: produce pictures from a script
 This will generate a sequence chart called `intro02_starter.svg` in the
 same directory as the `intro02_start.mscgen` script